groonga/groonga/doc/source/install/cmake.md

 ## Run `cmake`

-You need to generate build files such as `Makefile` for your environment.
+You need to generate build files such as `build.ninja` for your environment.

 You can custom your build configuration by passing options to `cmake`.